 Place Your Materials in Archival Enclosures

 In the case of our two dozen antique prints, we’re placing each one in its own individual Crystal Clear Bag.
 Archivally-safe Polyethylene Bags can also be used for this step.
-In either case, using a clear bag will allow us to see what is in each enclosure while still protecting the prints from fingerprints and outside contaminants.
+In either case, using a clear bag will allow you to see what is in each enclosure while still protecting the prints from fingerprints and outside contaminants.

 We’ve placed a piece of archival Card Stock behind each fragile print for added rigidity and support—and while not absolutely necessary, it’s a good idea!

-Here our box is all buttoned up and ready for both everyday access to our prints, and for long-term archival storage.
+Here our box is all buttoned up and ready for everyday access to our prints and long-term archival storage.
 Only one little problem: just what is in this box?

 Here’s an example of a label that lists the titles of 14 of the 24 prints we’re storing in our 11×14″ drop front box.
 The glaring problems here are: the font is unreadably small and we can’t fit the titles of all 24 prints on this label.
 An alternative recommendation?
 Just assign each box a number.

 Compared to the label on the smaller box, you can see this label from across the room!

-Archival Storage: Step 4 – Make Two “Visual Inventory” Sheets for Each Box
+Make Two Visual Inventory Sheets for Each Box

 We downloaded this photograph from our camera or phone onto our computer, and then dragged it onto a word document so that we could add the titles we jotted down earlier.

-Notice that we’ve named the box that holds these prints Box 3, but you can use whatever personalized descriptive information you’d like.
+Notice that we’ve named the box that holds these Prints Box 3, but you can use whatever personalized descriptive information you’d like.

 Archival Storage: Step 5 – Create a Binder of Visual Inventory Sheets